rickgennis/managebackups/src/managebackups.1.md

 : Delete any existing .conf file for this profile and recreate it in the standard format.
 Loses any comments or other existing formatting.

 **-a**, **--all**
 : Execute all profiles sequentially.
 Can be specified by itself to prune, link, and execute backups (whatever's configured) for all profiles.
 Or can be combined with limiting options like **--nobackup**, **--noprune**.
+Note: Profiles containing the 'path' directive are excluded.

 **-A**, **--All**
 : Execute all profiles in parallel.
 Can be specified by itself to prune, link, and execute backups (whatever's configured) for all profiles.
 Or can be combined with limiting options like **--nobackup**, **--noprune**.
+Note: Profiles containing the 'path' directive are excluded.

 **-k**, **--cron**
 : Sequential cron execution.
 Equivalent to "-a -x -q".